karolynelima/kmprofessor/README.md

 ## 📚 About the Project

-The goal of **KMProfessor** is to allow teachers to register exams, questions, and answer keys, with ChatGPT integration for automatic answer generation and future features for import/export.
+The goal of **KMProfessor** is to allow teachers to register exams, questions, and answer keys, with AI integration for automatic answer generation and future features for import/export.

 ---